rug-compling/dact/Usage.md

 The *result* column shows all the distinct values found, and the *count* column shows how often these values where encountered.
 The *percentage* column puts this number into perspective by showing how much this is as a percentage of the total count of found values.
 This total is shown in the bottom right of the window.

+You can double-click one of the rows to search for all nodes that together are summed up in that row.

 ## Bracketed sentences

 To quickly get an impression which part of a sentence matches a query, you can use the *Bracketed sentences* window in the *View* menu.
 Or by using *Ctrl+b*.